The Astrophysics Data System Logo astrophysics data system

 Available Fields

-This is a list of fields currently recognized by the ADS search engine and the preferred search format - go to comprehensive list of fields if not saturated yet:
+This is a list of fields currently recognized by ADS search engine and the preferred search format - go to comprehensive list of fields if not saturated yet:

 Field Name Syntax Example Notes